 In Next.js, we have all of our React components, like a hero, navbar, course, etc. and they are styled with Tailwindcss.
 Our site is pre-rendered using SSG and hosted on Vercel to bring a blazing fast experience to our users.
 In our Next.js app, we have a GraphQL client that makes calls to Strapi, fetches data and during the build time we construct components based on what we receive from Strapi.

 Here is the new lighthouse report

 Also, the Vercel build time was pretty quick.
 1m1s

-By decoupling the frontend, we could integrate our platform with Auth0 and Stripe pretty easy.
-If we wanted to do this with previous design, it would take longer time for development as well as be more expensive to maintain because of how often open edx updates its source code on a regular basis.
+By decoupling the frontend, we could integrate our platform with Auth0 and Stripe pretty easily.
+If we wanted to do this with the previous design, it would take a longer time for development as well as be more expensive to maintain because of how often Open edX updates its source code on a regular basis.
 Fortunately, since these integrations live in our frontend now, all that's required is making sure the APIs we talked about earlier, still work.
 Something much easier than maintaining compatibility across different systems!

 Decoupling your monolith can bring a new life to your team.
 It allows faster iteration, less coupling between backend and frontend, better scalability and maintainability of the system.
 All this without slowing down the development process of adding new features for your users.
 We found Strapi and Nextjs a great mix to achieve decoupling for our use cases and greatly contribute to the maintainability, scalability, and performance of the frontend application.

 Cubite is an education technology company that believes in the power of learning.
 Our mission is to create a student-focused learning platform that inspires, empowers, and engages students in order to accelerate their academic and professional success.

 Get all the latest Strapi updates, news and events.